History - Stockton & Lexie's on the Beach

 The rich historical past of the mining and shipbuilding industries are still evident today in Stockton and there are several shipwrecks along the Stockton coastline.
 The Adolphe, evident along the breakwall, ran aground in 1904 after its entry into port was obscured by heavy seas.
 The wreck of the Norwegian bulk carrier, the Sygna can also be seen along Stockton Beach, which ran aground on its maiden voyage in 1974.
 Throughout the 20th Century Stockton established itself as a predominantly working class suburb, which it still is today.
 The Stockton’s isolation from the Newcastle CBD has maintained the town’s friendly, small town atmosphere.

-After taking over the old surf club she decided to improve the site without losing its relaxed beach-side manner, mirroring the people from Stockton's attitude.
-Offering locals the best coffee and quality food whilst sitting on the deck listening to the waves break on the beach and watching the ships come into the port of Newcastle.
+After taking over the old surf club Lexie decided to improve the site without losing its relaxed beach-side manner, mirroring the people from Stockton's attitude.
+Offering locals the best coffee and quality food whilst sitting on the deck listening to the waves break on the beach and watching the ships come into the Port of Newcastle.

-It is our mission to carry on her dream and to make sure the quality of service, and atmosphere remain at the highest standards.
-And to ensure we keep the friendly and casual feel reflecting the lifestyle of the Stockton people.
+It is our mission to carry on her dream and to make sure the quality of service and atmosphere remains at the highest standards.
+By doing so we ensure the friendly and casual feel reflecting the lifestyle of the Stockton people.

 Special thanks to the Stockton Historical Society for the history and photography used on this page.